c17hawke/aiml-py-common-utils/docs/index.md

 AUTHOR_NAME=<AUTHOR_NAME>
 PACKAGE_NAME=<PACKAGE_NAME>
 AUTHOR_EMAIL=<AUTHOR_EMAIL>
-COMMAND_NAME=${PACKAGE_NAME} # update as per your need, Here it is assumed that command name is package name LICENCSE_NAME="MIT" # update as per your need, Here it is assumed that you choose MIT LICENSE PYTHON_VERSION=3.8 # update as per your need, Here it is assumed that you choose version 3.8 YEAR=2023 # update as per your need
+LICENCSE_NAME="MIT" # update as per your need, Here it is assumed that you choose MIT LICENSE PYTHON_VERSION=3.9 # update as per your need, Here it is assumed that you choose version 3.8 YEAR=2024 # update as per your need
 ```

 > **WARNING: if this step is skipped then exception will be raised**